 We never knew where we might end up.
 The truth is, I don’t think my parents knew where we’d end up most of those times.
 Most of those rides ended somewhere in North Carolina.
 Sometimes, we would end up at a relative’s house for an impromptu visit.
 We were also likely to end up at one of the North Carolina Sounds (as in a body of water).
 And there were other times when we ended up on the Outer Banks.

 To this day, I love getting into a vehicle and setting out for a long drive – destination unknown.
 Lucky for me, I married a man who loves it too.

 There was one thing for sure – when I left those stores my snack of choice never included a pickled egg of any kind.
-I used to always notice them, but was never daring enough to waste my snack on something I might not like.
+I used to always see them but was never daring enough to waste my snack on something I might not like.
 As an adult, I learned that they’re not bad at all.
-My husband really likes them too.
+My husband likes them too.

 These are great to make deviled eggs with too.
-The purple color is really pretty on a platter and the added spices really give a great flavor to the finished product.
+The purple color is pretty on a platter, and the added spices give a great flavor to the finished product.

 You will need 8 hard boiled eggs, 2 (15 ounce) cans of whole beets,1 cup juice reserved, 1 onion, sliced in strips, 1 cup of white sugar, 3/4 cup of cider vinegar, 1/2 teaspoon of salt, 1 pinch of black pepper, 2 bay leaves, and 12 whole cloves.

 Since I used sliced beets this time, I decided to quarter them (they fit in the jar around the eggs better that way).

 Layer beets, peeled eggs, and onions in a glass jar or container.
 Notice anything missing?
 Yep.
 No onions.
 Of all the days – the day of this post – I don’t have onions on hand.
 Trust me; you want to make these with onions – they’re just plain good that way.